-Grade Keystone Exam First Round of Testing Second Round of Testing 9 th Keystone Algebra I Spring of taking Algebra I Winter if not scoring Proficient or Advanced on all modules of the exam 10 th Keystone Biology Spring of taking Biology Winter if not scoring Proficient or Advanced on all modules of the exam Keystone Literature Spring of taking English II Winter if not scoring Proficient or Advanced on all modules of the exam 11 th Students in their Junior year will only take Keystone Exams if they have not yet scored proficient or advanced on Algebra, Biology or Literature.
+Grade Keystone Exam First Round of Testing Second Round of Testing 9 th Keystone Algebra I Spring of taking Algebra I Following winter if not scoring Proficient or Advanced 10 th Keystone Biology Spring of taking Biology Following winter if not scoring Proficient or Advanced Keystone Literature Spring of taking English II Following winter if not scoring Proficient or Advanced 11 th Students in their Junior year will only take Keystone Exams if they have not yet scored proficient or advanced on Algebra, Biology or Literature.
 Students in 12th grade are permitted to take the exams again.